cs205-group11/amazon-recommendation-system/index.md

 * R<sub>v,i</sub> is the rating given by a user v to a movie i
 * S<sub>u,v</sub> is the cosine similarity between the user u and v

+**Parallelism**: Since calculating the cosine similarity between every pair of user is independent, we can therefore use OpenMP to parallelize the algorithm.
+Further, we have distributed the workload across different nodes using Spark to increase model performance.

-For ALS, we are using the following algorithm[5] to iteratively find latent matrix X and Y:
+For ALS, we are using the following algorithm [5] to iteratively find latent matrix X and Y:

 ![alt text](./fig/als.png)